LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 /usr/share/vulkan/implicit\_layer.d
 /etc/vulkan/explicit\_layer.d
 /etc/vulkan/implicit\_layer.d
+$HOME/.local/share/vulkan/explicit\_layer.d
+$HOME/.local/share/vulkan/implicit\_layer.d

+Where $HOME is the current home directory of the application's user id; this path will be ignored for suid programs.

 Explicit layers are those which are enabled by an application (e.g. with the vkCreateInstance function), or by an environment variable (as mentioned